Learn how to make a Tangled Pinata and save a ton of money. It is so easy and turns out great.

 Step 4: Glue Tissue on the front of your box.

-You will start with any corner that you want in the front of your Pinata.
-Take one of your strips, hold it up to the box and cut it where it will only over lap the sides a little bit then cut it there.
-You will add Elmer’s glue to the strip where the flap is not at.
+- Use Elmer’s glue to secure the strips where the flap is not at.
 Then apply it to your box at the tip of the corner as shown above.
-Then continue to rotate the colors until you’re 1/4 of the way down as shown below.
+Then continue to rotate the colors until you’re ¼ of the way down.

 Step 5: Repeat on the backside

-When you start on the back of your Pinata, you will start on the top and just keep rotating the colors all the way to the bottom of the pinata.
-The Longer areas you will need to use a strip and a 1/2 to 2 strips to cover the area using the same colors.
+- When you start on the back of your Pinata, you will start on the top.
+Keep rotating the colors all the way to the bottom of the pinata.

 Step 6: Glue Tissue on the sides.

-You will now work on the sides of your pinata.
-If you have over lapped your strips on the side.
-They will be dry now.
-So you can lift them up a little and cut off the excess so that you can fill in the sides of the pinata and they will lay flat.
+- Lift them up a little and cut off the excess so you can fill in the sides of the pinata.
+They will lay flat.

-You will now finish the other sides of your pinata in the same way that you did the side with the slit.
-Your pinata is now complete with all your strips.
+- Now finish the other sides of your pinata in the same way that you did the side with the slit.

-Step 7: Add your Plate or Balloon to the center of your Tangled Pinata
+Step 7: Add your Plate or Balloon to the center of the Pinata

 Step 8: Add one last strip of tissue to around your plate.